New York Jazz Quartet

 The New York Jazz Quartet was founded by pianist Roland Hanna.
-First consisting of flautist Hubert Laws, bassist Ron Carter, and drummer Billy Cobham, in 1974 the lineup changed to Frank Wess, bassist George Mraz, and drummer Ben Riley.
-Richie Pratt and Grady Tate also contributed.
+Initially consisting of flautist Hubert Laws, bassist Ron Carter, and drummer Billy Cobham, the lineup changed in 1974 to Frank Wess, bassist George Mraz, and drummer Ben Riley.
+Richie Pratt and Grady Tate also contributed to the group.
 The group recorded for the Inner City, Enja, Salvation and Sonet Records from 1972 to 1982.